 - Product quality

-In terms of brands, here is the top five in Florida:
+In terms of brands, here is the consensus top five in Florida:

-- MUV: Most reviewers agree that MUV shines in terms of its edibles, tinctures, and RSO selection.
+- Altmed: Most reviewers agree that Altmed shines in terms of its edibles, tinctures, and RSO selection.
 It is arguably the best brand for non-smokers.

 This is subjective, of course, but according to numerous reviews, here are the top five dispensaries in Florida by brand and location: